If you are reading this, chances are your car needs a little TLC in the cleaning and organizing department.

 Once you are done with the interior, go ahead and wash the exterior.

-Here are some cleaning kits from Amazon to help you get your car clean.
+Here is a kit from Amazon to help you get your car clean.

 You could also take your vehicle to a car wash especially if you don’t have some of the equipment needed to clean your car.

 It will be a little costly but they have their own equipment, appropriate cleaners to get your car sparkly clean, and is a time saver.

 Now that your car is clean, let’s begin putting your stuff in it using the organizers you have picked out.

 What to Keep in Your Car